 I walked along the Kumbh Mela site extensively with my media group and two guides Kunal and Satish.
 And I was impressed with what I saw.
 The mela grounds are clean and if you wish to click a picture, almost always you will get a toilet in the view!
 So if you are worried on the account of the cleanliness, don’t, the mela is really clean.

 It was crowded yet manageable.
 I had no trouble in walking, thanks to the crowd management done by the police and other authorities.
-We saw plenty of Naga Sadhus (but that is another story) and other saints.
+We saw plenty of Naga Sadhus (but that is another story which you can follow) and other saints.
 The area is huge so in our limited time, we saw only a fraction.
 But what I saw surely makes me want to go back for more.

 Taking a Dip in the River Ganga